Jmlpez/Enxus/README.md

 ### Vendor dependencies
+Right now the project can't compile because no vendor dependency is included or has instructions about how to set it correctly :).
 Soon I will include how to get those libraries.
 - *Assimp*: To import/export models with several formats from softwares like blender, 3DMax etc.
 - *ImGui*: To create the UI.
 - *stb_image*: A header-only library to handle images with several formats.